UBM, organizers of the definitive event for the licensing industry in Europe, will relocate BLE to ExCeL London next year.

 According to BLE, the flexibility of space offered by the ExCeL venue, both in volume and flexibility, supports the future European and domestic attendee growth strategy for the event, and allows the management team to re-draw the floorplan, making it fairer to all exhibitors (no matter their size) and much easier to navigate for visitors.
-It also allows team BLE to create and further develop even more show enhancements, such as its screenings program and interactive features within the exhibition hall itself.
+It also allows team BLE to create and further develop even more show enhancements, such as its screenings program and interactive features within

 The space will allow UBM to transform the live experience for visitors and exhibitors with increased and improved activations, experiential installations and new branding and sponsorship opportunities.